TEHTRIS CERT / CSIRT

 Identification of measures to stop an attacker’s progress

-Removing the threat and putting up a barrier to prevent it from happening again
+Removal of the threat and implementation of barriers to prevent it from happening again

 Return to service